top of page

 • Trouble understanding what is read

-• Family members with similar problems
+• Family members with similar difficulties

 • Delayed spoken language as a child